Eating our own dog food: How we redesigned Sulu.io with Headless Sulu and Remix

 Would we choose headless again for our own website?
 Most likely not.
 There are no specific requirements pushing us in this direction for a content-focused site like ours.
 But this was an incredibly valuable learning experience that deepened our understanding of when headless truly makes sense.

-Both approaches have earned their place in modern web development.
+Both traditional and headless approaches have earned their place in modern web development.
 Sulu supports your decision either way, and our own experience proves that the right tool for the job always beats the trendy one.
 Choose based on requirements, not headlines.